top of page

 2023

-Guest lecturer in Theology, Iona Olympia School, a Ministry of the Episcopal Diocese of Olympia, Washington
+Guest lecturer in Theology, Iona Olympia School, a Ministry of the Episcopal Diocese of Olympia, WA

 2022